unl/nebraska-today/README.md

 When asked to select an Installation Profile, select _Use existing configuration._

+## Additional setup

+Some things needed are Drupal "content" and not saved to config/sync.
+These need to be manually created.

+- A subscription to an email address used for testing added at https://news-local.unl.edu/admin/people/simplenews
+- The Section taxonomy terms at https://news-local.unl.edu/admin/structure/taxonomy/manage/news_section/overview

 ## Common Settings for All Sites

 Settings that apply to all sites can be included in one of two places: